StorageCodeDave/Rota-in-format-to-print/README.md

 This was my first dynamic query as orginally design it for myself to be able to check data directly in the database and did not want to be limited by a date range size.
-This did make it easy to reuse with how many days the customer wanted to see in the past and shifts in the future,
+This did make it easy to reuse with how many days the customer wanted to see in the past and shifts in the future.

 DECLARE @starttime datetime, @enddate datetime, @cols AS NVARCHAR(MAX), @query AS NVARCHAR(MAX);